The world needs more running.

 This is my first update since the election.
 It's no surprise that a lot of people are still bitching about the outcome of the election and forecasting the downfall of America.
 Blah.
 Blah.
 Blah.
 Whatever.

 Americans need to watch less TV, especially the "news," and get outside more.
 Nothing helps me to break through the clutter and make sense of the world around me quite like running.
 It's my own private retreat.
 When I'm out there putting in the miles, it's just nature and me--whether I'm on the trail or on the road.
 I genuinely believe much of the stress and ills we experience could be alleviated if we just got active and surrounded ourselves with nature.
-Our problem, from my own eyes, is that we spend too much time doing meaningless shit, like watching TV, listening to talking heads, worrying about who's president and Facebooking.
+Our problem, from my own eyes, is that we spend too much time doing meaningless stuff, like watching TV, listening to talking heads, worrying about who's president and Facebooking.
 Eventually this ridiculous crap dims our worldview, leaving us feeling hopeless.

 Nine more weeks until I toe the line in Phoenix for the Arizona Rock 'n Roll Marathon.
 I'm excited for sure.
 My weekly mileage and time on my feet are holding steady at about 65 and a little over eight hours.
 My quality is super solid.
 On Sunday, I ran 18 miles mostly on the track, completing 4x2 miles at marathon pace (6:35-6:40), with one mile "recoveries" at about 7:40 pace in between.
 This was no easy workout.
 It really helped me that Anne, Noah and our dog, Nicholas, were there keeping me company.
 As I ran around the track, Nicholas chased after me while Noah kicked his soccer ball on the football field.
 We slapped high fives a few times.